-We’ve answered some of the commonly asked questions about allocated pensions to help you navigate your way.
+If it’s something you’ve been thinking about, we answer some of the commonly asked questions to help you navigate your way.

-Your preservation age will be between 55 and 60 depending on when you were born.
-You can find out your preservation age here.
+Typically, you can access your super once you’ve reached your preservation age and you retire, which will be between 55 and 60 depending on when you were born.

-Are there limitations to how much money I can withdraw?
+Am I restricted to how much I can withdraw?

-Typically, there is no limit to how much you can withdraw from an allocated pension.
-So, in addition to receiving periodic income stream payments, you can choose to withdraw some or all of your money as a lump sum.
+Typically, there’s no limit to how much you can withdraw from an account-based pension, which means in addition to receiving periodic payments, you can withdraw some or all your money as a lump sum.

 |Age||Yearly minimum withdrawal|